WES Credential Evaluation for Colombian Degrees: What to Expect

 - A Maestría = Canadian Master's degree (135 CRS points)

-Both require that the institution be properly accredited through the Sistema Nacional de Información de la Educación Superior (SNIES) and that the degree was awarded after completion of the required coursework and thesis.
+WES verifies the institution and credential under its current document requirements; check the Sistema Nacional de Información de la Educación Superior (SNIES) where applicable and ensure the degree was awarded after completion of the required program requirements.

 How to Send Your Documents to WES from Colombia